A white background with a few lines on it

 Columbus Pilgrimage: Our Start

-Shannon Evans • Feb 19, 2024
+Shannon Evans • February 19, 2024

 The Columbus Pilgrimage has a rich storied past heavily influenced by the earlier success of the Natchez Garden Club Spring Pilgrimage.
 The first rumblings of hosting an event in Columbus began in 1937.
 The newly formed Galaxy Garden Club, in anticipation of hosting a spring event in the not-too-distant future, began planting wisteria vines along the various highways leading into Columbus.